 It's important for a leader to also create and follow an emergency operating procedure (EOP) too.
 This would be used if you have to involve outside resources or personnel (e.g. the emergency services).
-See the next page for more.

 Mechanical issues

 Unfortunately, sometimes bikes do break!
 You'll want to have a plan in place to deal with mechanical issues such as punctures, broken chains, slipping gears and any brake problems.